 The Entryway is essential to your home.
 Even if you have a second entrance, make sure to put some thought into how people are seeing your space and what is greeting them when they walk into your home.

-And as always, leave me a comment below and PLEASE share this post!
+Leave me a comment below and PLEASE share this post!